Thursday, December 6, 2007

 Name the Sikh who pisses everybody off.
 Tuna Singh.

 You see, the name 'Singh' is what distinguishes members of this hirsute breed from the rest of the world.
 It means 'lion' - and every young Sikh (or Singhlet, as the wags would have it) is raised as a potential Khalsa or spiritual warrior.
-Among other considerations, a Khalsa must wear a protective nagle at all times and carry a double-edged dagger (far more protective - though modern societies tend to discourage such a practice).
-Also, the Khalsa must never be shorn or shaved - but nowadays you'll find a growing number of 'renegades' who have undergone voluntary deturbanisation in the spirit of ethnic transcendence (though I suspect it's more for convenience).
+Among other considerations, a Khalsa must wear a protective bangle at all times and carry a double-edged dagger (far more protective - though modern societies tend to discourage such a practice).
+Also, the Khalsa must never be shorn or shaved - but nowadays you'll find a growing number of 'renegades' who have undergone voluntary deturbanization in the spirit of ethnic transcendence (though I suspect it's more for convenience).

 The first thing one notices about these contemporary clean-cut Singhs is that they are an exceptionally handsome race with well-chiselled features (hitherto concealed under those look-alike tribal turbans and heavy beards).
 And, as to be expected, Sikh traditionalists view this trend with alarm.
 All clans tend to be clannish, I suppose - especially when awesome, silver-bearded 90-year-old patriarchs still try to run the show.

 But, with or without his turban, a warrior the Singh remains.
 Many are in the police force, some as top-ranking officers.
-Others are quite happy monopolising the market for night watchmen.
+Others are quite happy monopolizing the market for night watchmen.
 However, the warrior spirit manifests itself most dramatically in the realm of Law: some of our finest legal minds have emerged from the Khalsa fraternity.

 As for Sikh women... well, very little is known about them except that they spend their days rolling flour to keep the menfolk supplied with their daily chappati.
 And they're all named Kaur, meaning 'lioness' - and they all seem to have at least five big brothers, each over six feet tall (which explains why I know so little about Sikh women).